brightcove/dog-watcher/README.md

 1. npm install
 1. node index.js

+If you wish to name a different config file you can specify an alternate using ```--config file.json```.
+It is assumed to be the base directory.

 That's all.
 Dashboards and monitors will be retrieved and committed to the git repo that you specified in the config file.